vertueux/i2c_pwm_board/README.md

 **ROS2** node for controlling PWM boards based on the PCA9685 chip with an I²C interface.
 Primary use is for controlling RC Servos and DC motors via PWM.
 This is based on [ros-i2cpwmboard](https://gitlab.com/bradanlane/ros-i2c_pwmboard) *(OUTDATED)* with updates to make it work on ROS2.

+## Documentation
+At present, there is no complete new documentation for the project.
+However, you can access the documentation for the old version of the project (the changes to be made to the terminal are minimal, as it uses ROS1, and the core functionality remains the same).
+You can access it by [clicking here](https://github.com/mentor-dyun/ros-i2cpwmboard/tree/master/doc) or [here](https://gitlab.com/fmrico/ros-i2cpwmboard/-/tree/master/doc).

 ## Update
 When you launch the program, you can now choose your I²C bus.
 Here's an example: